Updated July 13, 2026 to reflect Judge Mikaela Nix's responses; additional information.

 “She owed him her career — and she paid him back with favorable treatment in his divorce,” the site declares.

 Mortgage documents show that Nix and her husband Shands U. Walker took out a $595,200 loan in November 2024 for a home in Apopka near the Wekiva Springs State Park.
-The site links to court documents, filed in Ninth Circuit Court in February, showing that Nix and Walker ceased making payments on the Apopka home in August 2025 and currently owe $$591,086.84.
+The site links to court documents that state that Nix and Walker stopped making payments on the Apopka home in August 2025 and currently owe $$591,086.84.
 Documents also show that Nix separately signed a promissory note for the entire mortgage amount in November 2024.
 U.S. Bank Trust National began the foreclosure process in February.

-NixingJustice further highlights Nix's numbers troubles, focusing on a 2021 incident in which the judge released a murder suspect from Osceola County jail on his own recognizance.
+NixingJustice also calls out one of Nix's errors from her first year on the bench: a 2021 incident in which the judge released a murder suspect from Osceola County jail on his own recognizance.
 Linking to reporting done by WFTV 9, the site states that Nix “couldn’t do basic math, signing off on a murderer’s release because she failed to verify dates that a defense attorney had clearly miscalculated.”

 According to WFTV 9, the defense attorney for Jamond Lamb argued before Nix that his client should be released from jail because prosecutors had not filed charges within 30 days of his arrest as required by law.
 The attorney claimed Lamb had been in jail for 33 days.
 Nix released Lamb on his own recognizance while prosecutors fumed that Nix and the defense attorney miscounted the days he had actually been in jail.
 Prosecutors also said they were not alerted that Lamb had been let go.